TheJacksonLaboratory/FunDataR/2_uni_bivariate/4_regression.md

   prediction intervals are always at least as large as confidence intervals.
   If you want to know how close new observations are likely to fall to the prediction line, use the prediction interval.
-The prediction interval discussed here again has a 'frequentist' interpretation: if you repeated the experiment over-and-over, each time drawing the same-sized independent random sample from the same population, each time fitting a linear model, calculating 95% prediction intervals, and randomly selecting one more
+The prediction interval discussed here again has a frequentist **interpretation**: if you repeated the experiment over-and-over, each time drawing the same-sized independent random sample from the same population, each time fitting a linear model, calculating 95% prediction intervals, and randomly selecting one more